 This is the first of a series of #DevStory blog posts that chronicle the personal and professional development of Trellists.
-The premise is simple – as a form of peer mentoring, it’s a showcase of the diverse paths we have taken to becoming colleagues and lessons we’ve learned along the way.
+The premise is simple: As a form of peer mentoring, dev stories are a showcase of the diverse paths Trello employees have taken to becoming colleagues, and lessons they’ve learned along the way.
 We hope that these posts provide hope, support, encouragement, and advice to others through the sharing of our own experiences.

 My little brother graduated from high school earlier this year.
 As we talked about the end of high school and his future plans, I reflected on my own journey and where I am today.
 Steve Jobs, among his notable quotes, famously said it best:

 “You can’t connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something — your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life.”

 Looking forward from where my brother is today, I could not have predicted where I have ended up.
 However, looking backward, I can connect some of the dots that led me here.

 Musician to Maker